Networking ¬ (noun) – interact with others to exchange information and develop professional or social contacts.

 You’ve exchanged business cards, and have lots of ”connections”, but still, something seems to be missing.

 What is frequently overlooked is that networking is all about maintaining as well as making connections.

 It is not enough to just use a speedy few moments to get out your elevator pitch.

-What is important is knowing how you can contact the person you are talking to and remembering some key points about them.
+What is important is knowing and remembering some key points about them and their business.